His new skin is free of the agonizing disease that nearly killed him

 The team at Children’s Hospital at Ruhr University in Bochum, Germany teamed up with specialists across Europe, led by Dr. Michele De Luca of the University of Modena and Reggio Emilia in Italy, a specialist in regenerative medicine.

-They took a patch of non-blistered skin from the boy’s leg and used a virus to carry a corrected version of the bad DNA into his skin cells.
+They took a patch of non-blistered skin from Hassan's leg and used a virus to carry a corrected version of the bad DNA into his skin cells.

 They grew grafts of the corrected skin and, in three separate operations over several months, replaced the missing skin.